saksaikot/css-demystified/readme.md

 - so end of the day the user in control of how page should look
 - never set font-size to html, then it can override user declaration

+## 0024.Origin and font size implications

+- just an example showing the bad effect setting font-size in html